D3prave/Movie-Recommendation/README.md

 ## **📖 Usage**

 1. Recommendations Tab
-- Select movies you've liked from the dropdown.
+- Select/Type in movies you've liked from the dropdown.
 - Click Get Recommendations to see similar movies with their details and posters.
 2. Top Movies Tab
 - Browse top-rated movies by genre.
 - Sort movies by IMDb ratings or meta scores.
 - Adjust the number of movies displayed (10, 50, or 100).

+## **🚀 Live Demo**

+Check out the working app here: [Movie Recommendation System](https://movie-recommendation-deprave.streamlit.app)

 ## **🌐 TMDB API Integration**